longbow0/cwl/README.md

 # Release notes

 ## v1.7.1 - August 7, 2019
-- Fixed bug that can cause crashes when missing expression data
+- Fixed bug that can cause crashes when missing datatables
+- Fixed bug that affected runs using Basic Cell Caller
 - Changed name of AddToSam step to AddToBam
 - Added workflow for WTA assays